Nine and ten lonely runners: Introduction

 Consider $k+1$ runners with distinct constant speeds.
 Suppose they simultaneously begin running around a circular track with unit circumference, starting from the same location, and continue indefinitely.
 We say that a runner is \emph{lonely} if he/she is at a distance of at least $\frac{1}{k+1}$ away from all other runners.
 The Lonely Runner Conjecture predicts that regardless of the runners' speeds, each runner will become lonely at some time.

 To prove the conjecture, it suffices to consider the case where one runner's speed is zero and show that this stationary runner is guaranteed to become lonely.
-A non-trivial result of \cite{bohman2001six} shows that it suffices to consider the case where all nonzero speeds are positive integers.
+A non-trivial result of \cite{bohman2001six} shows that it suffices to consider the case where all nonzero speeds are positive integers, though this is also implicit from \cite{wills1968simultanen} and \cite{betke1972untere}.
 Consequently, the Lonely Runner Conjecture for $k+1$ runners is equivalent to the following statement, where $\norm{x}$ denotes the distance from a real number $x$ to $\mathbb{Z}$.

 \begin{conjecture}[Lonely Runner Conjecture for $k+1$ runners] Let $v_1,\ldots,v_k$ be positive integers.
 There exists $t\in\mathbb{R}$ such that for every $i\in\{1,\ldots,k\}$,

 \end{conjecture}